magoo/risk-measurement/content/en/blog/0day-itw/index.md

 We wait and see how 2022 shakes out.

+If you'd like, you can post your own forecast and compare with us in January 2023.
+Make sure you do it soon.
+Put your forecast on Twitter or commit it to a repository.

-The forecast will be [scored](https://magoo.github.io/risk-measurement/docs/estimation/calibration/) in January 2023.
+Our forecast will be [scored](https://magoo.github.io/risk-measurement/docs/estimation/calibration/) in January 2023.
 Since we've thoroughly covered the discussions we've had, we can review where we were on/off the right track.

 Normally, we would use our [In The Wild](https://magoo.github.io/risk-measurement/forecasts/in-the-wild/) standards, but for this forecast we will just use Project Zero's data.